 The Affordable Care Act requires that medical plans cover 100% of the cost of annual physicals and other age- and gender-appropriate preventive screenings, such as well-child exams, mammograms, colonoscopies and prostate screenings whether or not you’ve met your deductible.

 Online consultations with board-certified doctors cost about the same as a PCP office visit without traffic or waiting rooms.
-Telemedicine is available 24/7 for non-emergent health concerns through your phone, computer or tablet.
+Telemedicine is available 24/7 for non-emergent health concerns, including mental health, through your phone, computer or tablet.
 Contact your insurance carrier to learn about your telemedicine options.

 Get X-rays, MRIs, CT scans and other imaging tests at independent facilities.
 Just as with lab tests, non-hospital-affiliated imaging centers or sports medicine clinics can provide identical services for a fraction of the cost.